Mobile apps are a great way to keep your brain injury recovery moving forward from the comfort of your own home.

 They will help you with everything from strengthening cognitive function to organizing your day.

-These apps were designed to sharpen your mental skills through repetition of cognitive rehab exercises.
+These apps were designed to sharpen your mental skills through repetition of cognitive rehabilitation exercises.

 We also included some speech therapy apps for those who want to improve their communication abilities too.